holomodular/ServiceBricks-Cache/README.md

 ## Background Tasks and Timers

 ### CacheExpirationTimer class
-This background timer runs by default every 2500 milliseconds, with an initial delay of 1 second.
-It executes the CacheExpirationTask.
+This background timer can be enabled, with an initial delay and interval, to execute the CacheExpirationTask.
-The interval can be changed with the SemaphoreOptions, along with other options used for locking shared resources.

 [View Source](https://github.com/holomodular/ServiceBricks-Cache/blob/main/src/V1/ServiceBricks.Cache/Background/CacheExpirationTimer.cs)

 ### CacheExpirationTask class
-This background task queries for all CacheData records with an expiration date is less than now, then deletes those records.
+This background task queries for all CacheData records with an expiration date is less than the current date/time, then deletes expired records.

 [View Source](https://github.com/holomodular/ServiceBricks-Cache/blob/main/src/V1/ServiceBricks.Cache/Background/CacheExpirationTask.cs)